makma/fingerprintjs.com/content/blog/account-takeover-indicators-that-businesses-should-know-to-prevent-digital-identity-fraud.md

   imageTitle: Account Takeover Fraud
 customCTA:
   openCtaNewTab: false
+isPublished: true
 ---
 Account takeover fraud occurs when malicious actors steal login credentials to access customer accounts.
 Organizations that store user login information should be especially wary of these threats, both to protect themselves and their customers.

 In 2018, [account takeover](https://www.javelinstrategy.com/coverage-area/2018-identity-fraud-fraud-enters-new-era-complexity) fraud cost businesses in the United States $5.1 billion— three times the amount from the previous year.
 To make matters worse, the losses suffered may not be [covered by insurance](https://colony.bank/corporate-account-takeover#:~:text=Corporate%20Account%20Takeover%20is%20a,accounts%20controlled%20by%20the%20thieves.).
 A common form of this is [corporate account takeover](https://fingerprintjs.com/account-takeover/), when hackers steal login credentials to access your business’ bank accounts, and often drain your balance.

 Fraudsters have at their disposal a wide range of methods for acquiring login information: phishing attacks, public website/database compromises, social engineering, and many more.
 Because they are using legitimate usernames and passwords, it can be hard to identify fraud scenarios in action.

 ## Insiders are a main cause of account takeovers

 A critical rule of thumb for protecting yourself from corporate account takeover is to safeguard your account login information from within.
 Customers and staff are frequently the cause of account takeovers, whether knowingly or inadvertently.